noInfoPath/noinfopath-user/docs/noinfopath-user.md

 ## noUserMenu : directive

 Sets a logout function on the scope that opens a modal to let the user log out.
 If there are localStores within the configuration, it also gives the option to clear local storage.
+There is a default logout modal, but this allows for a template to be loaded and displayed via noPrompt.
+Within noConfig, there is now support for a noUser.logoutTemplate which is a path to a html template.
+If this is not provided, it defaults to a basic noPrompt window.

 ## noUserGroups : directive